-Where the assigned value is smaller than 4 times the MRRL, false negatives will not be assigned as this is statistically not justifiable.
+In cases of the median value being less than a factor of 4 times the MRRL, false negatives will not be assigned as this is statistically not justifiable.

-- Estimation of the true concentration (μ)
+Estimation of the true concentration (μ)

 The "true" concentration (assigned value) will be typically estimated using the robust median of all the results.
-In special justifiable cases, the EUPT-Panel may decide to use only part of the population of results to establish the median (e.g. using only results with z-scores ≤ 5.0 or by excluding results generated by a method that demonstrably generates significantly biased results e.g. due to incomplete extraction).
+In special justifiable cases, the EUPT-Panel may decide to use only part of the population of results to establish the median (e.g. using only results with z-scores \le 5.0 or by excluding results generated by a method that demonstrably generates significantly biased results e.g. due to incomplete extraction).

-- Standard deviation of the assigned value (target standard deviation)
+Standard deviation of the assigned value (target standard deviation)

-The target standard deviation (δ) of the assigned value will be calculated using a Fit-For-Purpose Relative Standard Deviation (FFP-RSD) approach, as follows:
+The target standard deviation ( $\delta$ ) of the assigned value will be calculated using a Fit-For-Purpose Relative Standard Deviation (FFP-RSD) approach, as follows:

-$\delta = b_i \mu_i$ with $b_i = 0.25$ (25% FFP-RSD)
+$$\delta = b_i \mu_i$$ with $b_i = 0.25$ (25% FFP-RSD)